Dhanushadham is one of the 8 districts within Province No. 2. The Capital of the Province is Janakpur, 18 km from the Dhanushadham Protected Forest.

 One day while cleaning, Goddess Sita(also known as Janaki), lifted the Lord Shiva’s bow and became the second human to do so (King Janak being the first).
 No one else was able to lift the bow.

 When it came time for Sita to be married, King Janak wanted his son in law to be able to handle the bow, so, he announced a festival.
 He stated that the person able to lift Lord Shiva’s bow would be selected as the bridegroom for Goddess Sita.

-Prince Ram, son of King Dashrath from Ayodhya (presently situated in India) was the only successful person to lift the bow.
-Not only did he lift the bow, he also put arrow (van) on it.
-The heavy weighted bow was broken into three pieces while putting arrow on it.
-One piece of the bow went to heaven, second fell to hell (via Dhanush Sagar/pond situated in Janakpur) and middle part landed on the earth.
+Prince Ram, son of King Dashrath from Ayodhya (presently situated in India), was the only successful person to lift the bow.
+Not only did he lift the bow, he also put an arrow (van) on it.
+The heavy weighted bow broke into three pieces while putting the arrow on it.
+One piece of the bow went to Heaven, the second fell to Hell (via the DhanushSagar, a pond situated in Janakpur) and the middle part landed on Earth.

 The place where the middle part landed is Dhanushadham.

 This part of the bow is now secure in the Dhanush temple (located very close to the Protected Forest).
 Approximately 125 tourists visit the temple to see Lord Shiva’s bow everyday.